 Group 6 (Unrestricted) Free Agents

-Any player 25 or older with at least three professional seasons accrued (same definitions as above) who has not played in at least 80 NHL games (28 for goalies) becomes a UFA at the end of his contract.
+Any player 25 or older with at least three professional seasons who has not played in at least 80 NHL games (28 for goalies) becomes a UFA at the end of his contract.
+For this part, the definition of a professional season is pretty lenient.
+11 games for 18-19 year olds and just one game played anywhere professionally counts for anybody over 20.
 It's nearly an unnecessary definition, since a guy with that much experience who is obviously not that wanted by the team isn't likely to draw the kind of salary which would bring draft pick compensation in, but it's a nice bit of a catch-all just to keep teams from being dicks to people like that.

 Draft Unrelated (Unrestricted) Free Agents

 I know I said six groups, so bear with me, this one's a half-group anyway.
 If a guy gets the freedom to sign with any team because of not having a contract after being drafted, he only keeps that freedom until he signs.
 After this, he still qualifies for entry-level rules and then the remaining UFA/RFA rules above.

 There is one caveat about having a restricted free agent for teams, and that's the one which states they have to make a qualifying offer to one in order to retain the right to match an offer sheet he signs.
 These are near-automatic for players, although it's not uncommon for RFAs to become UFAs by not being given an offer sheet (because his team doesn't want to pay him what an offer sheet requires they offer).

 In order to keep a player as an RFA, you have to offer a one-year deal and, depending on how much that player made, you have to either automatically offer as much or more than his previous salary (paragraph 1 salary, no bonuses count here because you can't give bonuses to these players anyway).